Internet Dating, Finding Love and Probability Theory

 So, yes, Internet date.
 And yes, love is the answer.
 But don’t forget this: The angel on your shoulder is you.

-I can help you one-on-one for a small fee, via Zoom, an Eight-"session"-course (each session includes 11 parts) with slides and more experiments than in these chapters I am giving away for free.
+And I can help you one-on-one for a small fee, via Zoom, an eight-or-more-"session"-course (each session includes 11 parts) with slides and more experiments than in these chapters in “Write it!
+How to get started”.

 Email me at